Projects per year

 Research interests

 Harriet was Arts and Humanities Research Council Leadership Fellow and Principal Investigator (2019-2023), leading the project '"The Materialisation of Persuasion": Modernist Exhibitions in Britain for Propaganda and Resistance, 1933 to 1953'.
-This resulted in the book Showing resistance: propaganda and Modernist exhibitions in Britain, 1933-53 (in production with Manchester University Press, due 2024); a chapter for co-edited book British Writing, Propaganda, and Cultural Diplomacy in the Second World War and Beyond (forthcoming, Bloomsbury Academic); co-edited book Exhibitions Beyond Boundaries: Transnational Exchanges Through Art, Architecture and Design from 1945, with Dr Verity Clarkson (Brighton) and Dr Sarah Lichtman (Parsons) (Bloomsbury, 2022).
+This resulted in the book Showing resistance: propaganda and Modernist exhibitions in Britain, 1933-53 (Manchester University Press, 2024); a chapter for co-edited book British Writing, Propaganda, and Cultural Diplomacy in the Second World War and Beyond (Bloomsbury, 2024); a chapter for co-edited book Exhibitions as Interiors (Bloomsbury, forthcoming); the co-edited book Exhibitions Beyond Boundaries: Transnational Exchanges Through Art, Architecture and Design from 1945with Dr Verity Clarkson(Brighton) and Dr Sarah Lichtman (Parsons) (Bloomsbury, 2022), an article about Misha Black's networks through exhibitions (Journal of Design History, 2021), podcast series Graphic Interventions (available on SoundcloudITunesGoogle Podcasts and Spotify) and documentary film Art on the Streets.

 Scholarly biography

-Harriet was awarded her doctorate from the Royal College of Art and Victoria & Albert Museum's history of design programme (2006).
+Harriet was awarded a doctorate from Royal College of Art and Victoria & Albert Museum's history of design programme (2006).
 She studied for a BA (Hons) in English and Related Literature with History of Art at University of York and for a MA in Art Museum Studies at the Courtauld Institute, University of London.
 Harriet has previously held a number of research awards including an AHRC Doctoral Award, British Academy Small Grant and Wingate Scholarship.
 Her research has also been supported by the Andrew Mellon Foundation, German Historical Institute Washington and Design History Society.

-Harriet was Trustee and Research Grants Officer of the Design History Society (2015-2020).
-She regularly undertakes peer reviews for: journals including Journal of Design History, The Sculpture Journal, Literature & History, Contemporary British History; publishers including Routledge, Bloomsbury Academic, Berg, Palgrave Macmillan, Manchester University Press; academic conferences including DHS, International Conferences on Design History and Studies (ICDHS), Design Research Society (DRS), International Association of Societies of Design Research (IASDR); and academic grant applications + awards including Carnegie Trust for the Universities of Scotland, the Icelandic Research Fund and the Belgian Science Policy Office (BELSPO).
+Harriet was Trustee and Research Grants Officer of Design History Society (2015-20).
+She regularly undertakes peer reviews for: journals including Journal of Design HistoryThe Sculpture Journal, Literature & History, Contemporary British History; publishers including Routledge, Bloomsbury Academic, Berg, Palgrave Macmillan, Manchester University Press; academic conferences including DHS, International Conferences on Design History and Studies (ICDHS), Design Research Society (DRS), International Association of Societies of Design Research (IASDR); and academic grant applications + awards including Carnegie Trust for the Universities of Scotland, the Icelandic Research Fund and the Belgian Science Policy Office (BELSPO).

 Supervisory Interests